Peel, Isle of Man: Douglas to Peel railway line

 Peel railway station opened on 1 July 1873, beside the harbour, as the western terminus of the Isle of Man Railway's Douglas to Peel line.
 The station closed to passengers on 7 September 1968.
 The station site is now a car park and boatyard, and the station building is used as part of the House of Manannan Museum.
-The former railway line is now a footpath and cycleway: the path is close to the main road and leads to St John's, from where it continues to Douglas, the island's capital.
+The former railway line is now a footpath and cycleway: the path is close to the main road and leads to St John's, from where it continues to Douglas, the Island's capital.

 Peel Harbour and Marina

 Peel Harbour is the most active fishing port in the Isle of Man and is also used to import fuel oils.
 There is a fish and shellfish processing industry as well as the traditional art of kipper curing.
+The breakwater has deep-water berths with a lighthouse situated at the end.
+Fishing boats are usually berthed on the breakwater.

 The castle overlooks the entrance to the inner harbour, which is tidal.
 However a water retention scheme was built in July 2005 with a jetty from East Quay toward West Quay with an automatically operated gate-flap and a pedestrian swing bridge above it.
-The breakwater has deep-water berths with a lighthouse situated at the end.
-There is a marina where tourist boats and leisure boats are moored.
-Fishing boats are usually berthed on the breakwater.
+The gate-flap enables a half tide dock, similar to one at Douglas, and Padstow.
+As a result, in Peel, inner harbour boats remain afloat even at low water, whereas before boats would settle upon the hard or exposed seabed.

-A Marina has been constructed in the inner harbour at a cost of £3.1 million.
+Yachts may be moored in Peel Marina, which was constructed in the inner harbour at a cost of £3.1 million.
 124 new berths have been installed by reclaiming part of the top end of the harbour for a boat park, with construction of a new harbour office.